Properly embedded minimal annuli in $\mathbb{S}^2 \times \mathbb{R}$: Deformation of finite type annuli

 To increase the flux simultaneously while opening a non-real double point we choose a $c$ which changes the flux.
 At the double point, we find an integral curve of the equation and we pass through the singularity.
 Since for non-real double points we can open double points in both direction of the integral curve, there exists a direction which increases the flux and opens the double point.

 In the case where we open a real double point, there is only one direction which preserves the condition $\l^{-g} a(\l) \leq 0$ and leads away from the unit circle, preserving the reality condition.
 In general we cannot increase the flux by opening real double points.
-This is the case where we open double points on the genus zero curve with the period closing the flat embedded cylinder (see section \ref{opendoublegenuszero}).
+This is the case when we open double points on the genus zero curve (see section \ref{opendoublegenuszero}).

 0.3cm

 {\bf Increasing the flux along the deformation. } At $\l=0$, we have $-2\dot b (0) a(0) +b(0) \dot{a}(0)=a(0)c(0)$.
 This equation can be expressed as

 Then